SeanB314/Regressor-v0.2/README.md

 # Regressor-v0.2
-An unfinished text adventure inspired by the idea of a "regressor"
+An unfinished text adventure in python inspired by the idea of a "regressor"